PayThePizzo/Predictive-Analysis-Notes/Theory/6 - MC.md

 # Model Checking
+A great problem when dealing with any kind of model is to check whether our assumptions are correct.

 ## Recap
 The least square estimate is “optimal” if the relationship betweem Y and $(X_{1},..., X_{p})$ is approximately linear.

 We have discussed methods to test for significance and for estimating the variability of